ang-zeyu/infisearch/docs/src/indexer/larger_collections.md

 #### Notes

 - The 2 `large` presets do not remove stop words by default.
 This is because these options split up the index, which means that such commonly occuring words are likely to be separately placed into one file. (and never requested until necessary)
-- The 2 `medium` presets do not index positions by default.
-Since positions take up a considerable proportion of the index size and a *sizeable* (at least, more so than `small`) monolithic index is assumed to be generated.
+- The 2 `medium` presets do not index positions and stop words by default.
+These take up a considerable proportion of the index size and a *sizeable* (at least, more so than `small`) monolithic index is assumed to be generated.
 The downside is that term proximity ranking and phrase queries will not be available.
 - Note that scaling this tool for larger collections dosen't come freely, and necessitates fragmenting the index and/or field stores, **retrieving only what's needed**.
 This means extra network requests, but to a reasonable degree.

   This tool should be able to handle `800MB` (not counting things like HTML tags) collections with the full set of features enabled in the `large` preset.